circuitdao/docs/docs/technical-manual/liquidation.md

 ![Liquidation large BYC bid amount allocation](./../../static/img/Liquidation_large_bid_allocation_diagram.png)

 The diagram above illustrates how the BYC amount of a bid is allocated.
-In this concrete example, the bid is quite large, resulting in both Initiator and Treausry getting fully paid, leaving only some debt in the form of BYC to melt balance.
+In this concrete example, the bid is quite large, resulting in both Initiator and Treasury getting fully paid, leaving only some debt in the form of BYC to melt balance.

 The next diagram shows a mid-auction bid.
 The initiator has been fully paid, but the Treasury is still owed some BYC.
-The bid in this example is fairly small, resulting in only some of the BYC owed to Treasury to be repaid, leaving a positive BYC to Treasury balance and and unchanged BYC to melt balance.
+The bid in this example is fairly small, resulting in only some of the BYC owed to Treasury to be repaid, leaving a positive BYC to Treasury balance and unchanged BYC to melt balance.

 ![Liquidation mid auction BYC bid allocation](./../../static/img/Liquidation_mid_auction_bid_allocation_diagram.png)